Painting

 book I wrote and illustrated in 1999 , Rosebud Roams Charleston, has gone

-into it's third printing , has a series of attendant prints, and has spawned
+into it's fourth printing , has a series of attendant prints, and has spawned

 opportunities to speak in many forums.
 My second book, The Circle, A

-Walk With Dementia, has led to my hosting 80 podcast on the subject
+Walk With Dementia (now in its 2nd printing), has led to my hosting 80

 for the Medical University of South Carolina and has raised thousands of